davidreact/aic8800_linux_drvier/README.md

 To compile and install this driver, ensure the following dependencies are installed:

-- Linux kernel headers and development files
+- Linux kernel headers and development files - you need to install the kernel headers. (google how to do that)
 - GCC and Make
 - Git (for cloning the repository)